SpencerDuncan8/Crossfit_Workout_App/README.md

   - `recharts` for progress charts
   - `lucide-react` for icons
   - `react-compare-slider` for photo comparison
-  - `react-confetti` for workout completion celebrations
+  - `react-confetti` for workout completion celebration